 You don't need to do all of the different methods suggested here today, aim to complete one of the methods below each week or month depending on how much extra work you need.

-The first thing to do is tell all your family and friends about your new business and the type of work you are interested in.
-Call every tradesman you've met and tell them you've started a business and what type of work you are available for.
+So the first thing I would do is tell all your family and friends about the new business and the type of work you are interested in getting more of.
+You should also call every tradesman you've met and tell them you've started a business and what type of work you are available for, that if they need any carpentry work you'll be happy to help out.

 Gumtree is free and a great place to advertise your services locally.
 Make sure you include lots of information about the work you can do, qualifications you have and upload some good photographs of your work.